chitti239/E-commerce-follow-along/README.md

 - Createdthe Signup page in React and added code for signup backend also.
 - Added the Signup page validation in (signup,login).

+## Milestone 6

+- Added the password encryption in the backend signup page.
+- Added comparision for checking password is correct or not in login backend.

 This project aims to provide a full-featured e-commerce solution while enhancing your skills in web development, database management, and user interaction using the MERN stack.